Devaur03/Devaur03/README.md

     * *You know you're a dev when your debugging journey ends with one semicolon.*

-    * *If you're still here, let's connect — collaborations and conversations welcome!*
+    * *If you're still here, just follow me at this point!*